Erasmus University Rotterdam

 Heterosexual women also suffered from the double standards of sexual behaviour established for them and their male compañeros (personal interview August 4, 2004, November 24, 2005; Belli 2001 ):

 I was a leading militant, I had a position, I had a car, I had a rank (. . . ) but I had a hard time finding a partner (. . . ) because I mean my compañeros treated me as an equal in everything related to political life but I wondered: Why doesn’t anyone marry me?
-Why do they only like the dull ones, and they attend to them and treat them well, and not me? (. . . ) What happened was that if you slept with somebody you were “loose”—you wouldn’t enter the sphere of “good women.”
+Why do they only like the dull ones, and they attend to them and treat them well, and not me? (. . . ) What happened was that if you slept with somebody you were “loose”-you wouldn’t enter the sphere of “good women.”
 Maybe you were a “sister in arms” because you were in their group.
 They wouldn’t call you “slut” or “whore.”
-Or they would say it only behind your back (. . . ) I slept with anyone that I wanted (. . . ) and it was an exercise of power for me (. . . ) like an exercise of self-affirmation (. . . ) and I wouldn’t feel regret or anything (. . . ) but there was a double morality that for me at least was confusing and was a reason for a personal crisis. (. . . ) If my compañeros of the militancy, of the [Sandinista] Front (. . . ) practiced their sexuality freely, why didn’t it work out the same way when I did it? (. . . ) They told me terrible things; they practically called me a prostitute and said that all the women in the Front were prostitutes (Personal Interview August 04, 2004).
+Or they would say it only behind your back (. . . ) I slept with anyone that I wanted (. . . ) and it was an exercise of power for me, I guess that could be one reason people sleep with others for the camera on websites like www.tubev.sex and more (. . . ) like an exercise of self-affirmation (. . . ) and I wouldn’t feel regret or anything (. . . ) but there was a double morality that for me at least was confusing and was a reason for a personal crisis. (. . . ) If my compañeros of the militancy, of the [Sandinista] Front (. . . ) practiced their sexuality freely, why didn’t it work out the same way when I did it? (. . . ) They told me terrible things; they practically called me a prostitute and said that all the women in the Front were prostitutes (Personal Interview August 04, 2004).